Jamie-Clayton/Docs/devops/DesiredStateConfiguration.md

 * Azure VM's can use DSC
 * OnPremise VM's can be configured during provisioning
-* VM Extenstions trigger PowerShell
+* VM Extensions trigger PowerShell
 * Azure Automation includes a Pull server feature.

 ## References